KDongYoung/Calibration-Free-Driver-Drowsiness-Classification-based-on-Manifold-Level-Augmentation/README.md

 ## Description

 We propose a robust calibration-free driver drowsiness classification framework by a manifold-level augmentation.
-We gathered samples from  all the subjects/domains in a domain-balaced and class-balanced manner an composed a mini-batch.
+We gathered samples from  all the subjects/domains in a domain-balanced and class-balanced manner and composed a mini-batch.
 We generated samples of unseen domains by mixing intermediate instances’ style statistics to preserve the characteristics of EEG signals.

 ## Getting Started